visibilityspots/blog/articles/linux/irssi-bitlbee-channel.rst

 :date: 2013-05-10 13:30
 :author: Jan
 :tags: irssi, bitlbee, channel, chat, groupchat, jabber, xmpp
 :slug: irssi-bitlbee-channel
+:status: published

 Every time I want to join a channel on a jabber account using bitlbee I'm a bit confused and have to search the whole inter-webs before actually finding out howto configure my chat setup to do so.

 My online search points me out to the `bitlbee wiki`_.
 Nevertheless those commands never got to the point to have it actually working.
 After many attempts a colleague pointed me to the right solution.

 To never forget it anymore and sharing the working setup with the world I summarize it in this blog post.